christianThardy/christianThardy.github.io/tom-interpretability.md

 **Induction Head Processing (L14-17)**
 - **Primary Function:** Temporal pattern recognition
     - **QKVO Flow:**
-      - 14.2 strongly queries against the values of 8.1's parallel states, focusing on initial scene state, Mark's cat-moving actions, with heavy simultaneous emphasis on John's room inspection upon return
+      - 14.2 queries against the values of 8.1's parallel states, focusing on initial scene state, Mark's cat-moving actions, with simultaneous emphasis on John's room inspection upon return
-        - Keys attend to subject actions at key sequence points
-            - Keys also attend to 8.1 values, targeting John moving the cat, post-moving actions and his return
+        - Keys attend to subject actions at key sequence points and targeting `John` moving the `cat`, post-moving actions and his return
-        - Values culminate on John's full cat moving actions while simultanously focusing on his return to the room, while focusing on Mark's final positioning of the cat
+        - Values emphasize John's full cat-moving actions while simultanously focusing on his return, and Mark’s final positioning of the cat

-      - 15.0 queries the keys of 8.1's `box`/`basket` positions that attend at initial positions of the sequence, targeting basket with overall higher correlations across the sequence with emphasis on cat movement
+      - 15.0 queries the keys of 8.1's `box`/`basket` positions at initial position of the sequence, emphasizing `cat` movement and higher correlation with the basket
-        - Keys match 8.1's queries with heavy emphasis on where Mark moved the cat simultaneously emphasizing John's actions pre-post moving, and on his state when searching for the cat
+        - Keys match 8.1's queries with heavy emphasis on: `Mark` moving the `cat`, John’s actions pre- and post-moving, `John` searching for the cat
-          - Values settling on when Mark moved the cat and when Mark goes to work
+          - Values settle on `Mark` moving the `cat` and `Mark` leaving for `work`
       - 15.0 forms strong induction pattern
-        - Queries keys of 12.2, induction pattern attends to previous tokens, emphasizing both subject's location changes (work/school)
+        - Queries keys of 12.2, focuses on all previous tokens, emphasizing subject's location changes (`work`/`school`)
-          - 15.0 keys attend to its values, induction pattern emphasizing both subject's location changes (work/school)
+          - 15.0 keys attend to 12.2 values, emphasizing subject's location changes

-      - 15.0 queries keys of 14.2, keys attending to John initially putting the cat on the basket, correlating with 15.0 simultaneously querying the inital state, each subjects perspective, emphasizing John and Mark's initial actions (cat on basket/cat off basket)
+      - 15.0 queries 14.2 keys attending to `John` initially putting the `cat` on the `basket`, correlating with 15.0 simultaneously querying the inital state, each subjects perspective, emphasizing John and Mark's initial actions (`cat on basket`/`cat off basket`)
         - Keys attend to values, (`Mark leaves the room and goes to work.
 John comes back from school and enters the room`) high correlation to John's initial location change of the cat and Mark's actions

-      - 17.6 queries 2.5's keys tracking `cat` position changes between `box`/`basket` from both perspectives
+      - 17.6 queries 2.5's keys tracking `cat` position changes (`box`/`basket`) from both perspectives
-        - Keys heavily attending to queries, captures action/temporal information across sequence with temporal markers tied to John's absence specifically tracking what John doesn't see during his absence
+        - Keys heavily attending to queries, captures action/temporal information across sequence, temporal markers highlighting what `John` doesn't see during his absence
-          - Values capturing the keys of 2.5 and projecting John's return to the room forward
+          - Values capture keys of 2.5 and project `John`'s return to the `room` forward

-      - 17.6 also queries 8.1, 11.3 and itself, bringing a broad downstream update of refined semantics, and parallel subject processing
+      - Queries 8.1, 11.3, bringing a broad downstream update of refined semantics, and parallel subject processing
         - Keys attend to 8.1 token positions, massive emphasis on the initial state of the room
-          - Values encode 8.1 keys with more or less equal attention to both subject perspectives
+          - Values encode 8.1 keys equally across both perspectives

-      - 17.6 queries to 11.3 return sparse signals
+      - Sparse query signals from 11.3 emphasize `Mark` changing the `cat`’s location and focus on the `basket`, correlating with `John`’s return
-        - Keys attending to queries returns a heavy emphasis from 11.3 on Mark changing the cats location to 17.6 simultaneously focusing on the box and basket with higher correlation on basket, and when John coming back to the room and unaware of what happened
+        - Keys attending to queries returns a heavy emphasis from 11.3, simultaneously focusing on the `box` and `basket` with higher correlation on `basket`, and `John` coming back to the `room` and unaware of what happened
       - 17.6 forms a strong induction pattern across the entire sequence
-        - Query to 15.0 keys show dual perspective encoding
+        - Queries 15.0 keys for dual perspective encoding
-          - Values to output show semnatic refinement and high attention to dual perspective encoding
+          - Outputs refined semantics with high attention to dual perspectives.

 ```markdown
 [Late PTHs L16-L23] <====> [Copy Suppression L14-L23]